andrealacamera/myapp_react3/README.md

 ## 3 - server side API for authentication

-- Install the package: `npm install express cors` (json-parser is included).
+- Install the packages: `npm install express cors` (json-parser is included).

 - Define `server.cjs` (due to package.json definition of "type": "module") with a basic example of `express` server.
 ```js